 Author: Cathy Longley

-Botox comes with far-reaching benefits that go beyond beauty.
+Botox procedures come with far-reaching benefits that go beyond beauty.
 It also has practical applications that can improve a person’s overall wellness and quality of life.
 Botox by a dentist, for instance, is gaining popularity due to its remarkable and straightforward treatment of muscle-generated conditions that conservative treatment therapies failed to address accordingly.

-Dental Botox is now seen as a promising non-surgical and minimally invasive approach that perfectly complements medical dentistry.
+Dental Botox treatment is now seen as a promising non-surgical and minimally invasive approach that perfectly complements medical dentistry.

 In this article, we’ll take a closer look at how dental Botox works in dentistry and the advantages of getting your Botox injections from a licensed dentist.
 Let’s dig right in!

 Botox Injections for Teeth Grinding or Bruxism

 Bruxism is when you unconsciously grind, gnash, or clench your teeth when you’re sleeping or being awake.
 If you’re doing it in your sleep, you have sleep bruxism, which is considered a type of sleep disorder.